jaceklaskowski/blockchain-notes/ethereum.md

 ## Ethereum Blockchain

 * Ethereum's [White Paper](https://github.com/ethereum/wiki/wiki/White-Paper)
-* Ethereum is a blockchain where Dapps, tokens or coins can be built upon.
+* Ethereum is a blockchain where Dapps, tokens or coins can be built upon
-    * ETH blockchain
 * Dapps (Decentralized Applications)
 * **ether** - the token that powers the ethereum blockchain
 * alternative asset protocol (to Bitcoin)
 * On Ethereum, you develop a so-called Dapp (decentralized app), which consists of two parts: a frontend (written in HTML as web app or any other client using a supported programming language), and a backend (think of it as the ‘database’ for your frontend).
 A frontend can be a full blockchain peer communicating directly with the backend.
 The huge benefit here is that every client is a full member of the trusted blockchain network.
 This is the ideal blockchain world.

+[Parity](https://github.com/paritytech/parity) is a fast, light, and robust Ethereum client

 1. [Solidity](https://solidity.readthedocs.io/en/develop/) - a specific blockchain language to define smart contracts.
 Solidity Browser is a nice, simple web IDE, which makes it much easier to get started and realize new smart contracts.
     * much of Solidity is intuitive for anyone familiar with JavaScript, Java, or C languages.
 1. **Ether** is needed to "pay" for blockchain transactions